Near-optimal discrimination of displaced squeezed binary signals using displacement, inverse-squeezing, and photon-number-resolving detection: Results

-Although the DSR remains suboptimal with respect to the Helstrom bound of S-BPSK and satisfies $P_\text{err}^\text{DSR} \in \left[P_\text{HB}^\text{DSS}, 2P_\text{HB}^\text{DSS}\right]$ for all $N$, it still provides a substantial advantage over C-BPSK channels.
-In particular, for the same mean photon number $N$, the proposed DSR can achieve an error probability below the Helstrom bound $P_\text{HB}^\text{CS}$ of a C-BPSK channel; for example, around $N\approx0.4$ in Fig.~\ref{fig:performance_Ideal} the DSR performance lies between the DSS Helstrom bound and the coherent state Helstrom bound.
+Although the IS-Kennedy remains suboptimal with respect to the S-BPSK Helstrom bound, satisfying $P_\text{err}^{\text{ISK}} \in \left[P_\text{HB}^\text{S-BPSK}, 2P_\text{HB}^\text{S-BPSK}\right]$ for all $N$, it provides a substantial advantage over C-BPSK channels.
+Specifically, for the same mean photon number $N$, the proposed IS-Kennedy achieves an error probability strictly lower than the Helstrom bound $P_\text{HB}^\text{C-BPSK}$ of a C-BPSK channel.
+For instance, around $N\approx 0.4$ in Fig.~\ref{fig:performance_Ideal}, the IS-Kennedy performance lies between the S-BPSK Helstrom bound and the C-BPSK Helstrom bound.

-Figure~\ref{fig:performance_Ideal}(a) shows the DSR error probability as a function of the mean photon number.
-The DSR surpasses the C-BPSK SQL, the S-BPSK SQL, and the C-BPSK Helstrom bound at $N\approx 0.21$, $0.30$, and $0.40$, respectively.
-As $N$ increases, the performance advantage over these benchmarks grows.
-At $N=1.0$, the DSR achieves gains of $21.3$~dB, $11.4$~dB, and $14.4$~dB relative to the C-BPSK SQL, the S-BPSK SQL, and the C-BPSK Helstrom bound, respectively, while remaining $3$~dB above the S-BPSK Helstrom bound, as summarized in Fig.~\ref{fig:performance_Ideal}(b).
-These results demonstrate that the DSR provides strong performance over a broad photon-number regime.
+Figure~\ref{fig:performance_Ideal}(a) shows the IS-Kennedy error probability as a function of the mean photon number $N$ under ideal conditions, alongside the Kennedy receiver and benchmarks for C-BPSK and S-BPSK discrimination.
+The IS-Kennedy surpasses the C-BPSK SQL, the S-BPSK SQL, and the C-BPSK Helstrom bound at approximately $N \approx 0.21$, $0.30$, and $0.40$, respectively.
+The performance advantage over these benchmarks increases with $N$, consistent with the fact that $P_{\text{err}}^{\text{ISK}}=\frac{1}{2}\exp[-4N(N+1)]$ features an approximately quadratic exponent $N(N+1)$, leading to a steeper decay than the linear scaling of coherent-state benchmarks.
+The dB ratios summarized in Fig.~\ref{fig:performance_Ideal}(b) quantify these advantages.
+At $N=1.0$, the IS-Kennedy achieves gains of $21.3$~dB, $11.4$~dB, and $14.4$~dB relative to the C-BPSK SQL, the S-BPSK SQL, and the C-BPSK Helstrom bound, respectively.
+Additionally, the IS-Kennedy significantly outperforms the conventional Kennedy receiver, exhibiting a $17.4$~dB gain at $N=1.0$.
+Meanwhile, it remains $3$~dB above the S-BPSK Helstrom bound, staying within a constant factor of the ultimate quantum limit.
+These results demonstrate that the IS-Kennedy delivers robust performance over a broad photon-number regime under ideal conditions.

 The above analysis assumes ideal, noiseless conditions.
 In the next section, we examine the impact of non-ideal factors on receiver performance, including imperfect photon detection, phase diffusion, and thermal noise.